MicrosoftDocs/Viva/Viva/glint/setup/questions-setup.md

 Adding a target to a specific question ensures that only the population targeted sees it within the survey.
 Using the search boxes, select one or more **User Role** to include or exclude.
 When finished, select **Save Changes**.

 ### Edit Question
-The Edit Question slider window provides two tabs for set up:
+The Edit Question slider window provides two tabs for setup:
 - Question Configuration
 - Associated Programs